sravanmutya/automation-with-ansible/README.md

 # automation-with-ansible

-The goal of this assignment is to implement a simple web service.
+The goal of this assignment is to implement a simple app in python-flask and put it behind HAproxy - which will work as a load balancer.

+The basic service is a simple (flask) app, that only answers requests, by replying with the time and hostname of the host that replied.
+The service is found in the following git repository: https://github.com/patrikarlos/NSO_A2 (Links to an external site.).
+Use the 'application2.py' for this assignment.

 Three nginx servers A, B, C are running on three different platforms, and all three have different addresses.